MoyangSensei/CARN-Pytorch/README.md

   * Provides a new way to obtain bcSR: `figshare`;
   * Updated benchmark results for quantitative evaluation;
   * Adjusted the layout of the network structure diagram.

+* 2023.9.12
+  * Updated `About` and `CARN-PyTorch`: our paper was published by PeerJ Computer Science in 2023.1.17.
+  * Updated `Cite`: provide BibTeX for our paper.